saqirmdevx/HordesIO_Simulator/readme.md

 ```

 ### How to add ability to apl script
-Ability requires ID and Rank and push() function.
-You can add multiple abilites
+Ability requires ID, Rank and end with push() function.

-Every ability can contain some conditions like - Required Aura, Required mana %, If certain ability is on Cooldown.
+Every ability contains some conditions like - Required Aura, Required mana %, If certain ability is on Cooldown.
 In example below i show you how to add certain conditions

 Example:
 ```php